Continual Robot Skill and Task Learning via Dialogue: Methods

-The goal of our framework is a robot agent that 1) actively generalizes its known skills to novel tasks when it is applicable; 2) queries the user for unknown skills; and 3) learns new skills with only a few instances.
-When encountered a task $\theta$, the robot agent first searches for a learned skill using semantic representation, which comes from the language embedding of the linguistic description of the skills and tasks.
+The goal of our framework is a robot agent that 1) learns high-level plans from dialog interactions with users; 2) queries the user for unknown skills; and 3) learns new skills with only a few instances.
+Our robot agent can learn a high level plan from the dialog interactions with the human users.
+We use a language model to map the high-level task specified by the users' utterances into a sequence of low-level motor skills $\tau$.
+When needed to perform a motor skill $\tau$, the robot agent first searches for a learned skill using semantic representation, which comes from the language embedding of the linguistic description of the skills.
 This is a challenging question as the robot needs to know what it does not know.
 This work is performed by our queryable skill library.
-If the agent fails to find any usable skill for the task based on the semantic information, it attempts to search for a learned skill using skill representations, which come from human demonstrations and robot trajectories.
-We developed a novel sample efficient continual skill learning approach ACT-LoRA for this task.
-The robot agent can directly execute the task $\tau$ whenever it finds a learned skill that aligns with $\tau$ in either the semantic space or the skill space, and learns a novel skill to execute the task otherwise.
-During this whole process, the robot agent needs to interact with the human user based on information from our queryable skill library for which we use an LLM.

-\subsection{How to Know What the Robot Does not Know a.k.a. a Queryable Skill Library}
+The robot agent can directly perform the skill $\tau$ whenever it finds a learned skill that aligns with $\tau$ in the semantic space.
+If $\tau$ is too far in the semantic space COLADA has to learn this skill.
+COLADA actively tries to learn this novel skill by requesting few robot demonstrations from the human users.
+To learn these novel visuo-motor skills from a few robot demonstrations, we developed a novel sample efficient continual skill learning approach ACT-LoRA for this task.
+Throughout the interaction with the users, our framework not only learns the novel visuo-motor skill, but also learns to ground language tokens to the skills.
+This enables our agent to perform the same skill when encountering the same language query at test time.